-The fundamental premise of evolutionary biology for explaining problems modern humans face is based on the theory that evolution takes an extremely long time to progress, and that technology, and the way our lives have changed because of it, has come at a faster rate than what the human genome has been able to adapt to.
+The fundamental premise of evolutionary biology for explaining problems modern humans face is based on the theory that evolution takes an extremely long time to progress and that technology, and the way our lives have changed because of it, has come at a faster rate than what the human genome has been able to adapt to.

 Farming Vs. Hunting

 Before humans moved to the farming lifestyle, they lived in the wild.
-This was the life of a nomadic hunter gatherer.
+This was the life of a nomadic hunter-gatherer.

-Before a human ever planted a seed and hung around until that seed turned into something edible, humans lived as nomadic hunter gatherers in small tribes of about 50-75 people.
+Before a human ever planted a seed and hung around until that seed turned into something edible, humans lived as nomadic hunter-gatherers in small tribes of about 50-75 people.

 They moved around constantly, always searching for food and water and moving with the seasons.

-Long before we had chairs, cars, computers and smartphones, and all the environmental byproducts of these technologies, human life involved plenty of daily movement in the sun, lots of leisure time and constantly varied food that was in-season and inconsistent.
+Long before we had chairs, cars, computers, smartphones, and all the environmental byproducts of these technologies, human life involved plenty of daily movement in the sun, lots of leisure time, and constantly varied food that was in-season and inconsistent.
 We socialize daily.

 Modern Human Life

-- Imagine having no car, phone, books, restaurants or refrigerators.
+- Imagine having no car, phone, books, restaurants, or refrigerators.

 - Imagine living with the same 50-75 people for your entire life.